The Chart for GDS Holdings Limited (GDS) Is Flashing Mixed Signals

 GDS’s Market Performance

-GDS stocks went up by 5.81% for the week, with a monthly jump of 0.46% and a quarterly performance of -23.00%, while its annual performance rate touched -28.84%.
-The volatility ratio for the week stands at 5.49% while the volatility levels for the past 30 days are set at 5.48% for GDS Holdings Limited.
-The simple moving average for the period of the last 20 days is -0.57% for GDS stocks with a simple moving average of -33.34% for the last 200 days.
+GDS stocks went up by 2.36% for the week, with a monthly drop of -13.10% and a quarterly performance of -31.93%, while its annual performance rate touched -36.80%.
+The volatility ratio for the week stands at 6.68% while the volatility levels for the past 30 days are set at 5.27% for GDS Holdings Limited.
+The simple moving average for the period of the last 20 days is -9.44% for GDS stocks with a simple moving average of -38.90% for the last 200 days.

 Analysts’ Opinion of GDS